SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

    games to apply social pressure in _exactly the wrong direction!_
 2. _Not 100% efficacy:_ They're not perfect.
 Maybe 99% prevention <sup id="fn1a">[[1]](#fn1)</sup>,
    but not 100%.
 There are fewer bullets in the gun, but it's still Russian roulette.
-   Once you know the game is Russian Roulette, the only correct strategy is not to play.
+   Once you know the game is Russian Roulette, the only correct strategy is to put down the gun and walk away.

 We can't fix human nature, so the hunt is on for the other one: better meds with 100% efficacy &amp; fewer chances for people to screw up taking their meds.